 Corporate debt securities carry both credit risk and interest rate risk.
 Credit risk is the risk that a Fund could lose money if the issuer of a corporate debt security does not pay interest or principal when it is due.
 The credit risk of a particular issuer's debt security may vary based on its priority for repayment.
 For example, higher ranking (senior) debt securities have a higher priority than lower ranking (subordinated) securities.
 This means that the issuer might not make payments on subordinated securities while continuing to make payments on senior securities.
 In addition, in the event of bankruptcy, holders of higher-ranking senior securities may receive amounts otherwise payable to the holders of more junior securities.
 Interest rate risk is the risk that the value of certain corporate debt securities will tend to fall when interest rates rise.
-In general, corporate debt securities with longer terms tend to fall more in value when interest rates rise than corporate debt securities with shorter terms.
+In general, corporate debt securities with shorter terms